Make the most of it.

 Intriguing and precise.

 It’s a tough combination.
-But you can make it happen with these three steps:
+But you can make it happen.

 Step 1: Name it.
 Identify what you’re talking about.
 Bonus points for creating a proper name.
 Using a proper name is both precise (specific name) and intriguing (you haven’t reveled how it works).
 For instance, instead of writing, “This strategy will help you…” try,